Keeping a clean home. Definitely easier said than done, right? Especially when you have little ones at home.

 This is what I write on my To-Do List every morning: DW, B, L, Bth, P, D, C, S, T.

 This is what it stands for, and this is the order that I try to get them done each day:

 • DW – Empty the Dishwasher.
 We strive to fill the dishwasher each evening after dinner or before bed and run it overnight.
 I try to empty the dishwasher as one of my very first tasks in the morning.

 • B – Make the Bed.
 Having your bed made in your room takes less than 5 minutes and makes the whole room look better, more clean and presentable.

 • Bth – Wipe the Bathroom.
 Wiping down the bathroom on a daily basis is pretty important when you have young, potty training children.
-Usually I spray my vinegar and water mixture on the sink, toilet, and any spots on the floor, and quickly wipe them down with a rag.
+Usually I spray my homemade multipurpose cleaner on the sink, toilet, and any spots on the floor, and quickly wipe them down with a rag.
 Then I sprinkle a little baking soda into the toilet bowl and scrub it around a few times.
 Not a major deep cleaning, and it doesn’t have to be perfect, but a little maintenance goes a long way.

 • P – Take care of Paper.
 We probably all have a place where papers just seem to pile up no matter what we do.
 I try to sort, recycle, file or put away papers from this place in my home every day so that it doesn’t turn into an unmanageable mountain of paper.

 These first five things I try to do first thing in the morning, to help us get off to a right start each day.